atifrani/GoogleDataAnalyst/README.md

 Course 3 - Process

 Lessons - Actually I did learn alot.
 Taking more time to understand the problem in the begining and Asking more questions.
-Ensuring the data was inclusive and not bias is something i gained alot of insight into.
+Ensuring the data was inclusive and not bias is something i gained new insight into.